bvirxx/bLUe_PYSIDE/README.md

 Under Windows,  pywin32 is needed for multi-screen management.

-Binary packages containing all dependencies are available for Windows.
+[Binary packages containing all dependencies](https://github.com/bvirxx/bLUe_PYSIDE2/releases) are available for Windows
 #### NOTE

 The [PySide6 version of bLUe](https://github.com/bvirxx/bLUe_PYSIDE6) is ready.